 Rising above the hundreds, thousands, or tens of thousands of similar attorneys in your legal market is no easy task.
-Most of the activities that attorneys are involved in are quite solitary and involve their firm, their firm's clients and perhaps judges if you are a litigator (who goes to court).
+Most of the activities that attorneys are involved in are quite solitary and involve their firms, their firms' clients, and perhaps judges if you are a litigator (who goes to court).
 All of these people may know who you are, but there are literally thousands of other people who need to know who you are.